Some basic thing, include the definition of metric entropy is introduced in my early blog.

 $latex h_m({f,\mu})=\int_{M}\lambda_idim(V_i)dm$

-If and only if on the canonical defined quation manifold $M/W_{\mu}$, i.e. the manifold mod unstable manifold $W_{\mu}$, the induced conditional measure $latex m_{\xi}$ is absolute continuous.
+If and only if on the canonically defined quotation manifold $M/W_{\mu}$, i.e. the manifold mod unstable manifold $W_{\mu}$, the induced conditional measure $latex m_{\xi}$ is absolute continuous.

-Remark: according to my understanding, the equality just mean in some sense we have the inverse estimate:
+Remark: according to my understanding, equality just means in some sense we have the inverse estimate:

 $latex h_{m}(f,\mu)\geq \int_{M}\lambda_idim(V_i)dm.$

-This result maybe just mean near the fix point of $latex f$,i.e. the place charge the topology of the foliation, we have the inverse estimate.
-Such a inverse estimate will lead a control of the singularity of the push forward measure $latex m_{\xi}$ on the quation manifold.
+This result may just mean near the fix point of $latex f$,i.e. the place charge the topology of the foliation, we have the inverse estimate.
+Such an inverse estimate will lead to control of the singularity of the push forward measure $latex m_{\xi}$ on the quation manifold.
 So $latex m_{\xi} $ have good regularity.
 But this idea is not complete to solve the problem.

 Now we begin to get a geometric explain and which will lead a rigorous proof of the inequality: